KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_4_automatic_checking.md

 ### IDE Style Checkers
 Many Python development environments include tools to check code for compliance with a style guide.

 In PyCharm, pep8 errors are found by default when running `Code --> Inspect Code...`.
+Pep8 errors will also show up in the "Problems" tab at the bottom of the screen.

 ![pep8 coding style violation](../../figures/wrc_pep8_1.PNG)